Lift Safety Tips for Icy Conditions

 Do not risk a fall.
 Even if your lift is only going up a few feet, we strongly recommend that anyone going up also wear a harness and fall-prevention tether.
 Harnesses ensure that even if someone slips or is blown out of the basket, they won’t be harmed by the fall.
 Never skip on the fall protection, especially when the road and everything around you is covered in ice.

 Finally, be sure to shelter your lift and other equipment when it’s not in use.
 Don’t leave equipment out in the elements where falling snow or worse could work frozen moisture into the machinery.
 If possible, park your lift in a sheltered area, especially in icy conditions.
 If not, consider throwing a cover over your equipment to protect it from the elements during breaks or phases of disuse in your winter project.

 Looking to rent a lift this winter or spring, along with other equipment for your project?
-We are proud to provide helpful equipment rentals for Vandalia, OH and the surrounding towns and areas.
+We are proud to provide helpful equipment rentals in your area.
 Contact us today to discuss your project and reserve the equipment you’ll need.